 In Kindergarten, Nicole and Anna were such good friends that they pretended to be sisters.
 But since Nicole donated a kidney to Anna in 2007, they "share" a kidney and the gift of life - a bond they feel is closer than sisters.

 Justice's transplant was a gift of hope.
 We are lucky that Justice is able to play, grow, learn, and love.
 Everyone should have that chance.

-Justice was Alex and Sheryl Williams’ first child, and so when Justice arrived in the world, everything about him was new and amazing to them – and also, worrisome.
+Justice was Alex and Sheryl Williams’ first child, and so when Justice arrived in the world, everything about her was new and amazing to them – and also, worrisome.
 Especially the symptoms Alex and Sheryl found odd – like jaundice.
 Their pediatrician insisted that their baby was healthy, but soon, it became clear that something was going on with Baby Justice.
 After a series of tests, they had a diagnosis: biliary atresia.

 The list was long and Justice’s health was deteriorating rapidly when the family learned that Sheryl’s best friend, Charity, was a compatible living donor.
-Charity gave a portion of her liver to tiny Justice and saved his life.
+Charity gave a portion of her liver to tiny Justice and saved her life.

 Today, Justice is a healthy, active teen who can often be found assisting with Donate Life Northwest events – always with a smile on her face.
 Justice is grateful for the gift of life she received, and never hesitates to share her story and encourage others to give the gift of life.